Endpoints

 MDM Profile reference in machines used by Fluid Attacks

-The Self-Service function allows users to manage their own enterprise app store.
-This gives them the ability to install apps, update software and maintain their own device without a help desk ticket.
+The Self-Service function allows users to access the enterprise app store, install apps, update software, and maintain their own device without a help desk ticket.
 All Self-Service-hosted applications are analyzed and approved/denied by our IT Manager and CTO.
-This applies to any additional application request.
+This applies to any additional application request employees send.

 Inventory management